morgankenyon/DeepCreek/content/posts/we-are-swimming-in-sermons.md

 There's so much he wants to tell people, so much he's learning that no one will ever know.

-If I remember correctly, he was lamenting this fact.
-It was a disappointment to him.
+If I remember correctly, this was distressing for him.

 That just caused me to question if that's a healthy outlook on the Christian faith?